Hoommus/libftasm/README.md

-*Just in case anybody will need it...*
+*Just in case somebody will need it...*

 ## libftasm